-Future Models - Hyundai 2014 Genesis sedan
+Future Models - Hyundai 2014 Genesis

 Seoul show: Hyundai’s chic new fuel cell sedan

 Slick sedan: Hyundai's Blue2 concept heralds a brave new hydrogen-powered automotive world.

 Sleek Seoul concept previews Hyundai fuel cell tech and all-new i40 sedan